corda/corda-docs-portal/content/en/platform/corda/4.8/enterprise/operations/deployment/hsm-integration-tck.md

 - Install Git Bash and OpenSSL.
 - Create a signing key and certificate using OpenSSL.
 - Have access to an AWS instance.
-- Download Corda Enterprise utilities `.jar` file from [Artifactory](https://software.r3.com/artifactory/r3-corda-releases).
+- Download Corda Enterprise utilities JAR file from [Artifactory](https://software.r3.com/artifactory/r3-corda-releases).

 ## Steps